Push Over (band)

-Push Over is an American post-hardcore musical duo composed of American musicians Thomas Erak, of mathcore band The Fall of Troy, and Kurt Travis, of rock band Royal Coda.
+Push Over is an American post-hardcore musical duo composed of American musicians Thomas Erak, of Prog Rock band The Fall of Troy, and Kurt Travis, of rock band Royal Coda.
 Formed in 2017, the band released one demo extended play in February 2017 and were originally set to release their debut studio album in 2021, yet was postponed indefinitely.
 The duo are currently on hiatus and pursuing their respective endeavors.

 Background and formation

 Push Over is considered a post-hardcore side-project] composed of Kurt Travis, formerly of Dance Gavin Dance and A Lot Like Birds and currently of Royal Coda, who pursues vocals and guitar, and Thomas Erak, currently of The Fall of Troy, who pursues drums, guitar, and backing vocals.

 The band announced its formation on January 29, 2017, through a post on Instagram.
 The group's formation comes nine months after Erak's band The Fall of Troy released their fifth studio album, OK, in April 2016, which was considered the band's comeback record being their first release since 2009's In the Unlikely Event.